 Execute every Hail test using at most 8 parallel threads:

 Keep in mind the following principles when submitting a pull request:

-- Before submitting your PR, you should rebase onto the latest master.
+Before submitting your PR, you should rebase onto the latest main.

 PRs must pass all tests before being merged.
 See the section above on Running the tests locally.

 PRs require a review before being merged.
 We will assign someone from our dev team to review your PR.

 When you make a PR, include a short message that describes the purpose of the PR and any necessary context for the changes you are making.

 For user facing changes (new functions, etc), include “CHANGELOG” in the commit message or PR title.
 This helps identify what should be included in the change log when a new version is released.